 Practice Areas

-Ms. Dolden is the Vice President of Human Resources of SCS Engineers.
-She is a member of the senior management team and is responsible for human resources strategy and planning, talent acquisition, compensation and benefits, employee relations, and training and development.
+Ms. Dolden is the Chief People Officer (CPO) of SCS Engineers.
+She is a member of the senior management team and is responsible for employee engagement.

-Ms. Dolden is the Vice President of Human Resources of SCS Engineers.
-She is a member of the senior management team and is responsible for human resources strategy and planning, talent acquisition, compensation and benefits, employee relations, and training and development.
+• Ms. Dolden is the Chief People Officer (CPO) of SCS Engineers.
+She is a member of the senior management team and is responsible for employee engagement.
 Ms. Dolden has a Bachelor of Arts degree in psychology from California State University, Dominguez Hills, and a Master of Arts degree in industrial/organizational psychology from California State University, Long Beach.
 She is a certified Senior Professional in Human Resources (SPHR®) and a SHRM Senior Certified Professional (SHRM-SCP).

 Ms. Dougherty is a Senior Project Engineer specializing in environmental and civil engineering systems planning and design, groundwater hydrology, air pollution modeling, and health risk assessment.
 She has managed landfill closure cap construction and gas collection and control system (GCCS) construction projects, and has participated in the oversight of project budgets, client interaction, coordination with regulatory staff, design and technical review, and project construction and fieldwork.
 Ms. Dougherty is a licensed Professional Engineer in California, Oregon, Washington, and Hawaii.
 She received her Bachelors Degree in Engineering from Princeton University and her Masters in Environmental Engineering from the University of California, Berkeley.